 Traditional bookkeeping software is a main focus for accountants, and it is now very common to have this as well as project management and customer platform software available as a cloud based portal that can manage your tasks for you online.

 Cloud software allows you to have your files accessible when you need them, and not be tied down to a single fixed desktop.
 How this is particularly valuable for accountants is the ability to store multiple clients' details separately and safely, and reach your client’s documents wherever you are.

 When comparing both standalone accounting software and cloud based software for accountants, there are notable differences that should be taken into consideration if you're weighing up your options.
 Here are the main features that should be looking out for:

 Stand alone accounting software vs. Cloud Accounting Software

-Cloud software provides accountants with fast and easy on-demand access to important documentation, as well as real-time communication for clients and team members who may be located worldwide.
-Bring up client financial data, edit and approve files, and track deadlines, all from a secure and central cloud workspace.
+Cloud accounting software provides financial professionals with fast and easy on-demand access to important documentation, as well as real-time communication for clients and team members who may be located worldwide.
+You can bring up client financial data, edit and approve files, and track deadlines, all from a secure and central cloud workspace.

-With cloud software, accountants can choose to upgrade their subscription instantly – leading to immediate access to increased storage space and new accounts for clients and team members.
+With cloud accounting software, accountants can choose to upgrade their subscription instantly – leading to immediate access to increased storage space and new accounts for clients and team members.
 There will be minimal hassle, and business can resume as normal, without any hold-ups.
-Scaling standalone accounting systems can require a significant amount of effort.
+Scaling standalone accounting software can require a significant amount of effort.
 If new employees are hired, new licences will need to be purchased and uploaded manually.
 And if more storage space is needed, another server will need to be bought.